Hecke operators on topological modular forms: Into the zoo of stable operations

 Now to stable Atkin--Lehner involutions.
 Fix an integer $N\geq 2$ and a positive divisor $Q$ of $N$ such that $\gcd(Q,N/Q)=1$.
-There is an \emph{Atkin--Lehner involution} $w_Q$ of the \emph{moduli stack of elliptic curves with chosen cyclic subgroup of order $N$} $\M_0(N)$ defined as follows: given a pair $(E,H)$ inside $\M_0(N)(S)$ for a fixed base scheme $S$, then $H$ splits uniquely into the product of subgroups $H_Q\times H_{N/Q}$, where $H_m$ has order $m$.
-We can then rewrite the isogeny of degree $N$ given by the quotient by $H$ in two ways:
+Define the \emph{Atkin--Lehner involution} $w_Q$ on the \emph{moduli stack $\M_0(N)$ of elliptic curves with chosen cyclic subgroup of order $N$} as follows: given a pair $(E,H)$ inside $\M_0(N)(S)$ for a fixed base scheme $S$, then $H$ splits uniquely into the product of subgroups $H_Q$ and $H_{N/Q}$ of order $Q$ and $N/Q$, respectively.
+The quotient isogeny determined by the subgroup $H=H_Q\times H_{N/Q}$ can be factorised in two different ways:

 We then define $w_Q(E,H)=(E/H_Q,K)$ where $K$ is the kernel of the isogeny $\phi_{N/Q}\circ \widecheck{\phi}_Q$ and $\widecheck{(-)}$ denotes the dual isogeny.
 It is clear that $K$ is cyclic of degree $N$ as $\phi_m$ has cyclic kernel of degree $m$ for $m=Q$ and $N/Q$, and $\gcd(Q,N/Q)=1$.
 If $Q=N$, then we call $w_N$ the \emph{Fricke involution} of $\M_0(N)$.
 By \Cref{propertiesoflevelnstacks} (to come), we see that $\M_0(N)$ naturally lies in $\Isog$ and one easily checks $w_Q\circ w_Q$ is naturally isomorphic to the identity.